NebraLtd/helium-miner-software/README.md

 # Helium Miner Software

-This repository includes the main [docker-compose.yml](https://github.com/NebraLtd/helium-miner-software/blob/master/docker-compose.yml) file that powers the Nebra miners.
+This repository includes the main docker-compose.yml(Follow the steps to generate this [here](#generating-docker-compose-file)) file that powers the Nebra miners.

 The `docker-compose.yml` file is pushed to [Balena](https://www.balena.io/) (using GitHub Actions), which in turn pulls down the various Docker images outlined below.